The casting of the Rugby World Cup France 2023 in Saint-Denis will be exceptional!

 Medieval city, royal necropolis, iconic place of the industrial revolution and now lively metropolis, Saint-Denis is an open-air history book full of treasures.
-Here you’ll find the Basilica of Saint-Denis, Street Art Avenue, flea markets and the Cité du Cinéma, which gathers studios, students, professionals, and talents of the “seventh art.”
+Here you’ll find the Basilica of Saint-Denis, Street Art Avenue, flea markets and the Cité du Cinéma, which gathers studios, students, professionals, and talents of the “seventh art.

-And the Saint-Denis movie continues to play out daily.
+” And the Saint-Denis movie continues to play out daily.
 A stone’s throw from the centre of Paris, this city which bursts with energy draws its strength from its dynamism and continues to reinvent itself.

 Saint-Denis is also home to the temple of French sport, the Stade de France.
-It is the country’s largest venue, hosting legendary music concerts and being home to some of the most iconic sporting events in history; the 1998 FIFA World Championship, the 2003 IAAF World Championships, Rugby World Cup 2007 and UEFA Euro 2016, just to name a few.
+It is the country’s largest venue, hosting legendary music concerts and being home to some of the most iconic sporting events in history; the 1998 FIFA World Cup, the 2003 IAAF World Championships, Rugby World Cup 2007 and UEFA Euro 2016, just to name a few.